s0u7a/THIN-X-OS/README.md

-These are the basic needed files and folders to build CachyOS system.
+These are the basic needed files and folders to build THINXOS system.

 ### buildiso

-buildiso is used to build CachyOS ISO.
+buildiso is used to build THINXOS ISO.

 #### Arguments